-Reporting of emerging issues is a key control for Agencies and Treasury to reduce the risk of errors.
+Reporting of emerging issues is a key control for Agencies and Treasury to reduce the risk of financial errors at year-end.
 It is important Agencies report all potential significant issues to the NSW Treasury Accounting Policy Team as they arise, not at the point where the Agency is unable to resolve the issue with their audit team.
 This will allow the NSW Treasury Accounting Policy Team to work with Agencies to support the accounting position, where necessary, prior to submission to the Audit Office.